Installation Walkthrough

 Select LAN Interface

 The next step is to select the LAN interface.
 This is used for connecting to the installer from a local network if needed.
-While not used in this particular walkthrough, future installer features will rely on having a working LAN configuration, and it can also make obtaining information about installation problems easier to gather for support purposes.
+While not used in this particular walkthrough, future installer features will rely on having a working LAN configuration, and it can also make obtaining information about installation problems easier to gather when obtaining assistance.

 Selecting None will proceed without configuring a LAN, which is acceptable for installing from the console.